violetaini/3xui-geo-auto-update/README.md

   - `install`
   - `awk`
   - `grep`
-  - `crontab`
   - `mktemp`
   - `date`
   - `xargs`

 This installer relies mostly on common Linux utilities that are usually available on standard Linux systems.

-On major Linux distributions, the installer will automatically try to install and start cron if it is missing.
+On standard systems, the installer will try to install and start cron automatically if needed.

+On supported low-memory RHEL-like systems, the installer will automatically switch to **Supercronic** instead of relying on system cron.

 ## Installation

 ### Quick install
-The installer will automatically try to install and start cron on major Linux distributions if it is missing.
+The installer automatically selects the scheduler backend:

+- On standard systems, it uses system cron and will try to install/start it if needed
+- On supported low-memory RHEL-like systems, it automatically switches to **Supercronic**
 ```bash
 curl -fsSL -o install-3xui-geo-updater.sh https://raw.githubusercontent.com/violetaini/3xui-geo-auto-update/main/install-3xui-geo-updater.sh && chmod +x install-3xui-geo-updater.sh && bash install-3xui-geo-updater.sh
 ```